OpenStuder/OpenStuder.github.io/websocket.md

 ### Device messages

-<p>Devices can publish broadcast messages and the gateway will forwards those messages to all connected clients using the <strong class="indication">DEVICE MESSAGE</strong> message.</p>
+<p>Devices can publish broadcast messages and the gateway will forward those messages to all connected clients using the <strong class="indication">DEVICE MESSAGE</strong> message.</p>

 <div class="ws-api-doc">
     <button class="accordion-toggle">DEVICE MESSAGE</button>